mt. gox to vancouver: Bitcoin history

 A screenshot of the Mt.
 Gox exchange website.

-While there were other exchanges and methods, the process was quite technical, often sketchy and felt like a risk to many.
-Not to mention, any public discourse at the time was focused on how Bitcoin was a scam or a haven for crime and money laundering.
+While there were other exchanges and methods, the process was quite technical, often sketchy and felt like a risk.

 Most anyone who managed to buy Bitcoin back in 2013 through an exchange is unlikely to have it now.
 Many were stolen as in the case of Mt.
 Gox, while many more cashed out when Bitcoin hit dozens of dollars each.
-A great many others were simply just lost as Bitcoin wallet addresses and private keys were found only on paper.
+A great many others were simply lost as many ATM Bitcoin wallet addresses and private keys were provided only on paper.

 A Bitcoin ATM met consumers where they were.
 It was a huge leap in terms of accessibility, allowing just about anyone with a common bank client card to acquire Bitcoin.
 And that is exactly what many people did, with a latte and a Nanaimo bar at Waves Cafe in Vancouver.